-In particular, they focus on the different psychology of WEIRD (Western, Educated, Industrialized, Rich, and Democratic) peoples compared to the rest of human history.
+They proceed to compare the psychology of WEIRD (Western, Educated, Industrialized, Rich, and Democratic) peoples to the rest of human history.
 They claim that looking at past societies (and to an extent non-Western societies) shows us a very different psychology based more on kinship groups and holism as opposed to our current individualistic, analytic psychology.
-These groups differ in such ways as how they solve divide the dollar or ultimatum games or even their perceptions of the environment.
+These groups even differ in how they solve divide the dollar or ultimatum games and their perceptions of the natural environment.

 Henrich’s (2020) new book further argues that psychological changes that took place in the medieval era enabled modern economic growth, not to mention modern democracies.
 The psychology of kin-based societies could not support either.